SBA Loans for Startups: The Essential Guide

 Business Credit Cards

 Most credit card companies will look at your personal credit score and ability to repay through both business and personal income.
-In addition, many business credit cards offer bonuses and incentives that can help a young company.
+Additionally, many business credit cards offer bonuses and incentives that can benefit a young company.

-According to the Federal Reserve Small Business Credit Survey, 53% of businesses reported funding their operations with business credit cards.
+According to the Federal Reserve’s Small Business Credit Survey, 53% of businesses reported using business credit cards to fund their operations.
 Opening a credit card exclusively for your company is also a good way to keep your personal and business finances separate.

 Personal loans

-Taking out a personal loan to start a business is a bit unconventional and risky, but it’s certainly been done before.
+Taking out a personal loan to start a business is a somewhat unconventional and risky move, but it has certainly been done before.
 Sometimes getting a personal loan is easier since you don’t need an established business history.

 You can apply for a personal loan through a bank, credit union, or online lender.
 Another option is taking a personal loan from friends or family.

-Getting an investment or loan from family is actually one of the more common ways to launch a business.
-We would advise you to be careful when pursuing this option.
+Getting an investment or loan from family is one of the more common ways to launch a business.
+We advise you to exercise caution when considering this option.

 Small Business Grants